Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 You can find their wines (especially their most popular, 11th Post in LCBO stores) but their brand is less common, and I think that’s part of why I often pop in here when I’m visiting Niagara on the Lake – it feels like you’re buying something that isn’t easily found elsewhere.

 I’ve never eaten at Two Sisters, but their dining area is classy and elegant, like the rest of the building.
 I’ve done their wine tastings (which you can either book in advance or drop in), and bought many bottles of their wine.
+I love the labels on their bottles,

 a sign at Two Sisters vineyards that says For the Love of Wine, please do not pick the grapes